 Ah, wintertime.
-From the warm fireplaces to the holiday (disclaimer: stylesofman.com is a non-denominational men's fashion resource) lights glistening on the fresh, powdery snow to the general retirement of pumpkin spice (thank god), winter is a season everyone can enjoy.
-Subdued colors, more pronounced textures, and an emphasis on not freezing to death are accentuated as we make the shift to a colder weather wardrobe.
-As always, this is by no means an authoritative guide on what you must wear to be stylish; treat it only as a reference.
-Let's begin.
+From the warm fireplaces to the holiday lights (Disclaimer: stylesofman.com is a non-denominational men’s fashion resource) glistening on the fresh, powdery snow to the general retirement of pumpkin spice (thank god), winter is a season everyone can enjoy.
+Subdued colors, more pronounced textures, and an emphasis on not freezing to death are accentuated as we make the shift to a winter wardrobe.
+As always, this men’s winter wardrobe essentials post is by no means an authoritative guide on what you must wear to be stylish; treat it only as a reference.
+Let’s begin.

 Before I even jump into apparel categories, I’d like to go into the actual composition of our clothing.
 The chillier winter weather allows one to layer considerably more than summer or spring.
 What’s the difference between an undershirt made of polyester as opposed to cotton?
 A leather jacket to a nylon one?
 A wool sweater, or one made of tears?
 To put it simply: plenty.
 Different textiles have different inherent properties, which means they’ll all perform distinctly in varying conditions.
 A fundamental grasp of materials and their applications can save you from sweating right through a shirt or losing the rest of your toes to frostbite.

 Cotton: The backbone of the clothing industry, cotton makes up the vast majority of all apparel, and for good reason.
-It's inexpensive, relatively soft, retains color well (depending on dye), durable, and generally easy to clean.
+It’s inexpensive, relatively soft, retains color well (depending on dye), durable, and generally easy to clean.
 The downside to this material is that it wrinkles easily, shrinks/stretches, and is very absorbent, which results in body odor retention and lengthy drying.
-Do note that not all cotton is created equal, and many factors determine the material's softness, color retention, and durability.
-Pima, for example, is long-staple cotton that's very soft to the touch, and more expensive than traditional cotton.
-Kirkland makes a solid pima T-shirt for under $10 if you're looking to try the material.
-All in all, cotton's a time-tested, versatile fabric with plenty of uses.
+Cotton garments will likely compose the vast majority of your men’s winter wardrobe.
+Do note that not all cotton is created equal, and many factors determine the material’s softness, color retention, and durability.
+Pima, for example, is long-staple cotton that’s very soft to the touch, and more expensive than traditional cotton.
+Kirkland makes a solid pima T-shirt for under $10 if you’re looking to try the material.
+All in all, cotton’s a time-tested, versatile fabric with plenty of uses.

 Flannel: Contrary to popular belief, flannel is actually a type of fabric and not a pattern (e.g plaid).
 It was originally made of woven wool, but more modern compositions consolidate different fibers like cotton, nylon, and polyester.
 Flannel is finished with a process called napping, which gives it its iconic “fuzzy” appearance.
 This process allows flannel to be very warm and soft without being too heavy.
 A downside to flannel is that it can pill easily.
 Flannel is a staple fabric for colder weather and looks great without sacrificing utility.
 I’m a fan of Woolrich flannels as they’re available in a ton of designs, though they’re 100% cotton and fit a bit boxy.